ncr121/gen_scenarios/README.md

 # Credit Scenario Engine
 This project is a designed for helping traders to manage credit index options portfolio in multi-strategy hedge funds.
 The scenario engine runs sensitivity analysis by calculating delta and gamma for individual trades and the overall portfolio for small and extreme shifts in spreads.
 ## Description
-Modular code that can easily be extended to run scenarios on other greeks like theta and vega.
+For each trade, the bumped index levels are computed based on the input parameters provided for the trade's credit index.
+The scenario engine calls the Bloomberg CDSO pricer to compute a table where the rows are the greeks and the columns are the bumped index levels.
+This table shows how the greeks will change based on different scenarios (bumps).

-Code reads in config file (_"CDSO_deal_list.xlsx"_)- an Excel file that contains all input parameters for trades (Bloomberg deal IDs from CDSO screen), type of greeks and size/# of bumps  All scenarios and plots are generated based on this config file.
+Originally, this was done by calling the Bloomber-Python API directly, but due to latency issues based on the large number of trades and scenarios a more efficien method was used.
+This is by using the _xlwings_ package to write the formulas to Excel using Python then allow Excel to calculate automatically and reading the data back to Python.

-Originally called Bloomberg CDSO pricer directly via Python API but given latency issues due to the large # of trades and scenarios needed, improved efficiency by using Python to paste the BDP function call into Excel and then simultaneously reprice all scenarios in Excel using a simple refresh calc.
+Based on this data, delta and gamma plots are created as well as payoff diagrams at maturity against index level.
+For each trade, a new sheet is created containing the greek table and graphs.

-Created delta and gamma plots as well as the payoff diagrams at maturity against index level, all in Excel to allow interactive use for trading desk.
-Formatting for plots is done in _"xlwings_functions.py"_ using VBA syntax.
+Finally, for each credit index, the greeks and payoffs are aggregated and all tables and graphs are displayed in the _Summary_ sheet.
 ## Getting Started
 ### Configuration
 Go to _CDSO_deal_list.xlsx_ where all input parameters can be set in the config sheet titled _Deal_List_.
 Below are the descriptions for each type of input: